 Popular Jersey City Neighborhoods

-Jersey City spans a large area with a ton of unique neighborhoods that may be better suited to some residents than others.
+Jersey City spans a large area with many unique neighborhoods that may be better suited to some residents than others.
 In short, if you’re looking to get the most out of your experience as a Jersey City resident, then it’s a good idea to research neighborhoods to ensure that it’s the right fit.
 Here are some of the most popular major neighborhoods of Jersey City.

 Downtown Jersey City